William R. Pettiford: Community leader

 In 1895 he wrote Divinity in Wedlock about Christian marriage.
 In 1899 he was a predominant delegate at the annual meeting of the National Afro-American Council in Chicago led by Alexander Walters.
 In the late 1890s, Pettiford and other pastors petitioned the city to form the first public high school for African Americans in Birmingham called Industrial High School.
 The school opened in September 1900 with Arthur H. Parker principal in the Cameron Building and held its first graduation at the Sixteenth Street Baptist Church in 1904.
 In September 1902, he led the local organization for relief of the victims of the Shiloh Baptist Church stampede that killed over 100 people during a speech given by Booker T. Washington He was again an Alabama delegate-at-large to the 1908 Republican National Convention in Chicago.

 He received an honorary master of arts from Shaw University in June, 1912.
-He was the spiritual leader of the Alabama Grand Lodge of the Knights of Pythias.
+He was the spiritual leader of the Alabama Grand Lodge of the Knights of Pythias of North America, South America, Europe, Asia, Africa and Australia.
 In 1904, together with Rev. C. O. Boothe, Pettiford held theological classes in the basement of the church to educate future ministers.
 These classes became what is today known as the Birmingham-Easonian Baptist Bible College.

 At the Sixteenth Street church, Pettiford established the Christian Aid Society to help sick members and bury its dead.
 He was a member of the Birmingham Negro Business League and the city's Inter-Denominational Ministers' Alliance.
 He was constantly active in Birmingham and Alabama politics and he worked particularly closely with Reverend T. W. Walker of the cities Shiloh Baptist Church on a number of civil rights and anti-Jim Crow causes.